SivertGullbergHansen/BloxDoc/docs/frontPage.md

 Use the sidebar on the left side to browse documentation.

-Documentation is grouped by category, if you need documentation for a Game then head over to the [Games](category/games/)-category.
+Documentations are sorted using categories.
+If you need documentation for a Game then head over to the [Games](category/games/)-category.

 Scripts can be found in the [Scripts](category/scripts/)-category.